John White (colonist and artist)

 John White (c.
 1539–c.
-1593) was an English colonial governor, explorer, artist, and cartographer.
-White was among those who sailed with Richard Grenville in the first attempt to colonize Roanoke Island in 1585, acting as artist and mapmaker to the expedition.
+1606) was an English colonial governor, explorer, artist, and cartographer.
+White was among those who sailed with Richard Grenville in the first attempt to colonise Roanoke Island in 1585, acting as artist and mapmaker to the expedition.
 He would most famously briefly serve as the governor of the second attempt to found Roanoke Colony on the same island in 1587 and discover the colonists had mysteriously vanished.

-During his time at Roanoke Island, he made several watercolor sketches of the surrounding landscape and the native Algonkin peoples.
-These works are significant as they are the most informative illustrations of a Native American society of the Eastern seaboard; all of the surviving original watercolors are now preserved in the print room of the British Museum.
+During his time at Roanoke Island, he made several watercolour sketches of the surrounding landscape and the native Algonquian peoples.
+These works are significant as they are the most informative illustrations of a Native American society of the Eastern seaboard; all of the surviving original watercolours are now preserved in the print room of the British Museum.

 In 1587, White became governor of Sir Walter Raleigh's failed attempt at a permanent settlement on Roanoke Island, known to history as the "Lost Colony".
 This was the earliest effort to establish a permanent English colony in the New World.
 White's granddaughter Virginia Dare was the first English child born in North America.
 In late 1587, White returned to England for supplies.
 The return expedition was delayed due to various reasons, including the Spanish Armada.
 Governor White finally returned to Roanoke Island in August 1590, but found the colony had been long deserted.

-After the failure of the colony, White retired to Raleigh's estates in Ireland, reflecting upon the "evils and unfortunate events" which had ruined his hopes in America, though never giving up hope that his daughter and granddaughter were still alive.
+After the failure of the colony, White retired to Raleigh's estates in Ireland, reflecting upon the "evils and unfortunate events" which had ruined his hopes in the New World, though never giving up hope that his daughter and granddaughter were still alive.

 Early life

 John White's exact date of birth is unknown but it seems likely he was born sometime in the 1530s–1540s.
-White is known to have attended church in the parish of St Martin, Ludgate in London.
+In 1587, the arms granted to him were those of the White family of Truro, Cornwall.
+So, White was Cornish in some capacity, though the place of his birth is unclear.
+White was parishioner of St Martin, Ludgate in London in the late 1560s.
 In 1566, he married Tomasyn Cooper; with whom he had a son, Thomas, who died young, and a daughter, Eleanor.
 Little is known of White's training as an artist but it is possible that he apprenticed as an illustrator under a London master.